 Another interesting statistic is the number of non-negative VET addresses.
 The chart below shows you the growth of this metric in the last 30 days:

-This is a sign of adoption and general hype around Vechain, which is great for the price.
+This is a sign of the adoption of Vechain, which is great for the price.

 Below you see some of their partnerships:

 These partnerships ingrain Vechain deep into the industry and give them a good reputation among other businesses, which is key to success as a blockchain tech organization.

 This is, without a doubt, a good reason to be bullish on Vechain in 2022.

 All things considered, Vechain has great fundamentals, and lots of room to grow.
 This increases the likelihood of Vechain reaching the higher ends of its potential.